 “Energy” means three-phase, 60-cycle alternating current electric energy, expressed in megawatt hours.

 “Firm (LD)” means, with respect to a Transaction, that either Party shall be relieved of its obligations to sell and deliver or purchase and receive without liability only to the extent that, and for the period during which, such performance is prevented by Force Majeure.
-In the absence of Force Majeure, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount calculated as provided in Article Four.
+In the absence of Force Majeure, the Party to which performance is owed shall be entitled to receive from the Party which failed to deliver/receive an amount determined pursuant to Article Four.

 “Firm Transmission Contingent - Contract Path” means, with respect to a Transaction, that the performance of either Seller or Buyer (as specified in the Transaction) will be excused, and no damages will be payable including any amounts determined pursuant to Article Four, if the transmission for such Transaction is interrupted or curtailed and (i) such Party has contracted for firm transmission with a Transmission Provider(s) for the Product in the case of the Seller from the generation source to the Delivery Point and in the case of the Buyer from the Delivery Point to the ultimate sink, and (ii) such interruption is due to “force majeure” or “uncontrollable force” or a similar term as defined under the applicable Transmission Provider’s Tariff.
-This contingency excuses performance for the duration of the interruption notwithstanding the provisions of the definition of “Force Majeure” in Section 1.21 to the contrary.
+This contingency excuses performance for the duration of the interruption or curtailment notwithstanding the provisions of the definition of “Force Majeure” in Section 1.23 to the contrary.

-“Firm Transmission Contingent - Delivery Point” means, with respect to a Transaction, that the performance of either Seller or Buyer (as specified in the Transaction) will be excused, and no damages will be payable including any amounts determined pursuant to Article Four, if the transmission for such Transaction is interrupted or curtailed and (i) such Party has contracted for firm transmission with a Transmission Provider(s) for the Product to be delivered to or received at the Delivery Point and (ii) such interruption is due to “force majeure” or “uncontrollable force” or a similar term as defined under the applicable Transmission Provider’s Tariff.
-This transmission contingency excuses performance for the duration of the interruption or curtailment, notwithstanding the provisions of the definition of “Force Majeure” in Section 1.21 to the contrary.
+“Firm Transmission Contingent - Delivery Point” means, with respect to a Transaction, that the performance of either Seller or Buyer (as specified in the Transaction) will be excused, and no damages will be payable including any amounts determined pursuant to Article Four, if the transmission to or from the Delivery Point for such Transaction is interrupted or curtailed and (i) such Party has contracted for firm transmission with a Transmission Provider(s) for the Product to be delivered to or received at the Delivery Point and (ii) such interruption is due to “force majeure” or “uncontrollable force” or a similar term as defined under the applicable Transmission Provider’s Tariff.
+This transmission contingency excuses performance for the duration of the interruption or curtailment, notwithstanding the provisions of the definition of “Force Majeure” in Section 1.23 to the contrary.

-“Firm (No Force Majeure)” means, with respect to a Transaction, that if either Party fails to perform its obligation to sell and deliver or purchase and receive the Product, the Party to which performance is owed shall be entitled to receive from the Party which failed to perform an amount calculated as provided in Article Four.
+“Firm (No Force Majeure)” means, with respect to a Transaction, that if either Party fails to perform its obligation to sell and deliver or purchase and receive the Product, the Party to which performance is owed shall be entitled to receive from the Party which failed to perform an amount determined pursuant to Article Four.
 Force Majeure shall not excuse performance of a Firm (No Force Majeure) Transaction.

-"Into ______________'s (the "Receiving Transmission Provider") Transmission System Border, Seller's Daily Choice" means that, in accordance with the provisions set forth below, (1) the Product will be scheduled and delivered to an interconnection or interface ("Interface") either (a) on the Receiving Transmission Provider's transmission system border or (b) within the control area of the Receiving Transmission Provider if the Product is from a source of generation in that control area, which Interface, in either case, the Receiving Transmission Provider identifies as available for delivery of the Product in or into its control area; and (2) Seller has the right on a daily prescheduled basis to designate the Interface where the Product will be delivered.
+"Into ______________ (the "Receiving Transmission Provider"), Seller's Daily Choice" means that, in accordance with the provisions set forth below, (1) the Product will be scheduled and delivered to an interconnection or interface ("Interface") either (a) on the Receiving Transmission Provider's transmission system border or (b) within the control area of the Receiving Transmission Provider if the Product is from a source of generation in that control area, which Interface, in either case, the Receiving Transmission Provider identifies as available for delivery of the Product in or into its control area; and (2) Seller has the right on a daily prescheduled basis to designate the Interface where the Product will be delivered.
 An "Into" Product shall be subject to the following provisions: